 You roll over expecting a positive return on your emotional investment in your post-divorce relationship with the narcissist.
 A sensible expectation to have!
 He has his own expectations…you do as he feels you should do.
 Take it from me; his expectations will be met before yours if you continue to roll over.

-Things You Should Not Expect From The Narcissist During and After Divorce:
+Things You Should Not Expect From Before or After Divorcing a Narcissist

 1. Civil discourse.
 He doesn’t have it in him, let go of expecting him to converse with you as if you are an equal.
 To feel good about himself, he has to treat you as if you are beneath him.
 Don’t buy into!